nus-cs2103-AY2021S1/tp/README.md

 ![Ui](docs/images/UIdraft1.png)

 * This is **a CS2103 Project done by Wei Jie, Joven and Javier from NUS**.
-It is called InsuranceForinsurance and is targeted for insurance agents to save the details of the clients and connections that they meet.<br>
+It is called Insurance4insurance and is targeted for insurance agents to save the details of the clients and connections that they meet.<br>
   Example usages:
   * Adding client's details into the app